The best of both worlds — heat pump efficiency with furnace or boiler backup for Nassau County's coldest days

 We design the hybrid configuration — selecting the right heat pump, programming the balance point switchover, and planning integration with your existing system and thermostat.

 Heat pump outdoor and indoor units are installed, refrigerant lines routed, electrical connections made, and the dual-fuel thermostat programmed for automatic switchover.
-Most installs complete in 1-2 days.
+As a planning estimate, a straightforward installation often takes 1-2 days, subject to the written scope, permits, equipment, utility work, and site conditions.

-We commission both systems, verify heating and cooling modes, test the switchover logic, and fine-tune the balance point based on your utility rates for maximum savings.
+We commission both systems, verify heating and cooling modes, test the switchover logic, and document the balance-point assumptions used for the selected equipment and rates.

 Expert hybrid system design and installation across Nassau County